basus/basus.github.com/debates/youth-today.markdown

   Of course, it is essential that we examine not only the essence, but the fine print of the topic as well.
-The topic says very clearly that today's youth have “no morals” and “no ethics”.
+The topic says very clearly that today's youth have "no morals" and "no ethics".
   Now, the common complaints against youngsters are that they are rowdy, rude, disrespectful and sometimes selfish and opportunistic.
-But in a very unbiased manner let us consider whether all this is the same as being “immoral” or “unethical”.
+But in a very unbiased manner let us consider whether all this is the same as being "immoral" or "unethical".
   Is shouting in class or arguing with the teacher the same as killing people for no justifiable cause?
 Is being highly competitive the same as being willing to kill your brother or